fliedonion/MSBuildXmlSample/README.md

 # MSBuildXmlSample
 Sample of MSBuild Xml and run before / after project build.

+## Use sample solution.

+* open `SampleSolution\MsBuildXmlRunBeforeOrAfterProjectBuildSample.sln` with Visual Studio.
+* rebuild.
+* see Build Output Window of Visual Studio.

 ## Use this sample with your project.

 example to use `msbuildSample.targets` with your project do following steps: